avielc11/Pokemon_Game/README.md

 ## the game

-The game gets a directed graph which represents ways and targets, It also receives Pokemon placements from the server and places "agents" on points.
+The game gets a directed graph which represents ways and targets, It also receives *Pokemon* placements from the server and places *agents* on points.

 The purpose of the game is to catch a lot of Pokemon in the shortest time and "moves" as low as possible.

-The movement of "agents" between vertex works by the BFS method and each "agent" searches for the nearest Pokemon.
+The movement of "agents" between vertex works by the BFS method and each "agent" searches for the nearest Pokemon and the shortest path to the Pokemon.

 The game also shows this in the graphical interface which is created in the GUI